digitalscientists/TestRay/README.md

 ### <a id="generate_random_day"></a>generate_random_day

-obtain a random day but 31 is not included
+Obtain a random day but 31 is not included

     - Type: generate_random_day
       ResultVar: Day